ICU service

 Call, Admissions and Workload

-G1 and G2 residents are on long call every sixth night while on inpatient general medicine Residents' Service rotations although the G1 residents are finished and leave the hospital by midnight.
-There is no night call responsibility during non-ward rotations, and G1s and G2s have one weekend day off per week during ward rotations.
-During a 24-hour long call, a G1/G2 team admits a maximum of six new patients.
+Resident teams are on long call every fifth night while on inpatient ward rotations although the G1 resident is finished and leaves the hospital by 11pm.
+The G2/G3 on long call is also the leader of the in-house code/resuscitation team.
+There is no night call responsibility during non-ward rotations except for limited night float during the first year, and G1s and G2/G3s have one weekend day off per week during ward rotations.
+During long call, a ward team admits a maximum of 5 new patients.
+G1 and G2/G3 residents from each team are always on call and admitting together to provide optimum continuity of patient care and learning.

 Night Float System